Hearing Aid Funding in New Zealand

 - New Zealand Audiological Society Hearing Aid Bank

 Our staff understand the funding options available to you and the processes involved to apply.
-Simply book an appointment and we will help you find any available funding options and assist you with lodging any applications.
+Book an appointment in Wellington or Auckland, and we will help you find any available funding options and assist you with lodging any applications.

 The Ministry of Health

 There are two types of assistance.
-Depending on your circumstances and type of hearing loss, you may be able to get help from one of these schemes.
+Depending on your circumstances and hearing loss type, you may be able to get help from one of these schemes.

-The Ministry of Health’s Hearing Aid Funding Scheme covers the price of hearing aids for eligible children and adults who are New Zealand citizens living in New Zealand or who are permanent residents.
+The Ministry of Health’s Hearing Aid Funding Scheme covers the price of hearing aids for eligible children and adults who are New Zealand citizens living in New Zealand or permanent residents.
 Adults are eligible if they:

 - have had deafness from childhood;